Standard ML: Module system

 Standard ML's advanced module system allows programs to be decomposed into hierarchically organized structures of logically related type and value definitions.
 Modules provide not only namespace control but also abstraction, in the sense that they allow the definition of abstract data types.
 Three main syntactic constructs comprise the module system: signatures, structures and functors.

 Signatures

-A signature is an interface, usually thought of as a type for a structure; it specifies the names of all entities provided by the structure as well as the arity of each type component, the type of each value component, and the signature of each substructure.
+A signature is an interface, usually thought of as a type for a structure; it specifies the names of all entities provided by the structure, the arity of each type component, the type of each value component, and the signature of each substructure.
 The definitions of type components are optional; type components whose definitions are hidden are abstract types.

 For example, the signature for a queue may be: